Professor-Money-Heist/MONEY-HEIST-BOT/README.md

     - String will be saved in your Saved Message.

-### Terminal
-- Open the terminal.
-- Paste this code.

-`pkg install python wget -y && pip install telethon && wget https://raw.githubusercontent.com/The-LegendBot/LEGENDUSERBOT/LegendBot/LegendString.py && python3 LegendString.py`
-- Fill API ID, API HASH, Phone number (with country code).
-- Paste the OTP received on Telegram.
-- If You have Enabled 2-Step Verification then fill your password.
-- Note that Termux Doesn't show passwords when filled.
-Just paste your password and hit enter.
-- Your LegendBot Session Will be saved in your Telegram Saved Message.

 ------
 ## Disclaimer
 - We won't be responsible for any kind of ban due to this bot.